CS-DS-125/125book/source/ValuesAndVariables/Input.rst

    checking, so you should be careful to provide appropriate inputs when you run it.

-To make it more useful, we can add an input statement our previous program that converted days to hours and weeks to be more useful.
+To make it more useful, we can add an input statement to our previous program that converted days to hours and weeks to make it more useful.

-Here, I've separated out the type conversion from the input statement to make the two separate functions more explicit:
+Below, we've separated out the type conversion from the input statement to make the two separate functions more explicit:

 .. activecode:: input_example